abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 5.**Routing**
 - After routing the clock comes signal routing.
 In given placement and fixed number of metal layers is require to find a valid pattern of horizontal and veritical wires to implement the nets that connects the cells together.
 The router uses the available metal layers as directed be the pdk, for each metal layer the pdk define the *thickness*, the *pitch*, the *tracks* and the *minimum width*.
 It also defines the wires that can be used to put nets, wire segments on different metal layers together.
 - The skywater pdk defines extra routing layers, the lowest layer is called the local interconnect layer(its titenum nitride layer) and the following five layer on the local interconnect layer are all aluminum layers.
 - Most of the routers are the grid routers, they construct the routing grids out of metal layer tracks.
-As the routing gris is hudge it use divide and conquer aproach is used for routing.
-First **Global Routing** is performed to generate the routing guids, then **Detail Routing** uses the fine grid and the routing guides to implement the actual wiring.
+As the routing grids is hudge it use divide and conquer aproach is used for routing.
+   + First **Global Routing** is performed to generate the routing guids, then
+   + **Detail Routing** uses the fine grid and the routing guides to implement the actual wiring.

 5.**Sign-off**
-- Here we construct the final layout which undergo verification, this includes **Physical Verification** which is done throgh **Design Rule Checking(DRC)** where we make sure that the final layout hones all design rules and **Layout vs Schematic(LVS)** which make sure that the final layout matchs the gate level netlist thet we started with and finally **Timing Verification** is done through **Static Time Analysis(STA)** to make sure that all timing constrains are met and circiut will run at designated clock frequency.
+- Here we construct the final layout which undergo verification, which includes **Physical Verification**
+    + **Design Rule Checking(DRC)** where we make sure that the final layout hones all design rules
+    + **Layout vs Schematic(LVS)** which make sure that the final layout matchs the gate level netlist thet we started with **Timing Verification**
+    + **Static Time Analysis(STA)** to make sure that all timing constrains are met and circiut will run at designated clock frequency.

 #### Intriduction to OpenLANE
 For Open Source ASIC Flow we need to ba aware about the following in Open Source EDA